joeldanphilip/Single-Cycle-RISC-V-Core/README.md

 # Single Cycle RISC-V Core

 ## Description
 This project implements a single-cycle RISC-V CPU based on *Digital Design and Computer Architecture* by Sarah Harris.
-It supports the RV32I base instruction set and executes each instruction in one clock cycle.
 The project utilizes Intel Quartus for synthesis and ModelSim-Altera for simulation, targeting the Cyclone IV E FPGA device, specifically the EP4CE22F17C6.
 The testbench for the core is ad hoc and does not rigorously test all the implemented instructions.

+## Features
+- Implements RV32I base instruction set (38 instructions).
+- Single-cycle execution for all instructions.
+-
 ## Documentation

 ### `riscv_cpu_unit` Module